AymenBida/png-creator/README.md

 // ⚠️ width and height are not arbitrary, the buffer needs to be created to work with the correct width and height to work as expected
 ```
-In case someone is wondering what is the second element, we already talked about in depth in the first part, and it is the PixelCanvas, but here is the second title anyway 😄
+In case someone is wondering what is the second element, we already talked about it in depth in the first part, and it is the PixelCanvas, but here is the second title anyway 😄

 ### PixelCanvas